Skip to content

 What is a FUE hair transplant?

 The FUE hair transplant technique is the more modern of the two methods.
 It takes hair grafts from the back of your scalp as individual follicles.
 This is done using tiny punches before the grafted hair follicles are taken and placed gently in small holes that have been made at the recipient site (where your new hair will grow).
-After the process is complete, your scalp will be bandaged for a few days.
-After initially falling out, your transplanted hair will start to grow back in around three to four months.
+This is shown in the video below.

 What is a FUT hair transplant?